Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 \begin{coro}{Riemann Surface of Periodic Points} \lineclear For every $n\ge 1$, the analytic curve

 is connected, i.e., it is a Riemann surface. \end{coro}

-These results can be extended to preperiodic points as follows \cite{Heidrun}.
+These results can be extended to preperiodic points as follows~\cite{Heidrun}.

 \begin{coro}{Permutations of Preperiodic Points} \lineclear Consider the set of preperiodic points that take exactly $k$ iterations to become periodic of period $n$.
-For all positive integers $k$ and $n$, analytic continuation along appropriate curves in $\C$ achieves all permutations that commute with the dynamics. \end{coro} \proof The parameter ray $R(\theta_{k,n})$ with $\theta_{k,n}=1/(2^k2^{(n-1)})$ lands at a Misiurewicz-Thurston-parameter $c_{k,n}$ for which the dynamic ray $R_{c_{k,n}}(\theta)$ lands at the critical value.
+For each fixed pair of positive integers $k$ and $n$, analytic continuation along appropriate curves in $\C$ achieves all permutations that commute with the dynamics. \end{coro} \proof The parameter ray $R(\theta_{k,n})$ with $\theta_{k,n}=1/(2^k2^{(n-1)})$ lands at a Misiurewicz-Thurston-parameter $c_{k,n}$ for which the dynamic ray $R_{c_{k,n}}(\theta)$ lands at the critical value \cite{Orsay,ExtRayMandel}.
 We have $\nu_{k,n}:=\nu(\theta_{k,n})=\1\1\dots\1\,\ovl{\1\1\dots\1\0}=\1^k\,\ovl{\1^{n-1}\0}$.
-A small loop around $c_{k,n}$ interchanges the two preperiodic points with itineraries $\0\nu_{k,n}$ and $\1\nu_{k,n}$ (these are the two preimage itineraries of the critical values): every periodic point can be continued analytically in a sufficiently small neighborhood of $c_{k,n}$ and all points on their backwards orbit as long as taking preimages does not involve the critical value.
+A small loop around $c_{k,n}$ interchanges the two preperiodic points with itineraries $\0\nu_{k,n}$ and $\1\nu_{k,n}$ (these are the two preimage itineraries of the critical values): every periodic point can be continued analytically in a sufficiently small neighborhood of $c_{k,n}$, and the same is true for all points on the backwards orbits of these points as long as taking preimages does not involve the critical value.
 It follows that small loops around $c_{k,n}$ interchange the preperiodic points with itineraries $\tau\0\nu_{k,n}$ and $\tau\1\nu_{k,n}$ for every finite sequence $\tau$ over $\{\0,\1\}$.

 Consider a preperiodic point $z$ with itinerary $\tau\1\,\ovl{\1^{n-1}\0}$, where $\tau$ is an arbitrary string over $\{\0,\1\}$ of length $k-1$ (the entry after $\tau$ must be $\1$, or the periodic part in the itinerary would start earlier).
 If $\tau$ has at least one entry $\0$, there is a value $k'$ so that a small loop around $c_{k',n}$ turns the last entry $\0$ within $\tau$ into an entry $\1$.
 Repeating this a finite number of times, $z$ can be continued analytically into the preperiodic point with itinerary $\nu_{k,n}$.
 Analytic continuation thus acts transitively on the set of preperiodic points with itineraries $\tau\1\,\ovl{\1^{n-1}\0}$, for all $2^{k-1}$ sequences $\tau$ of length $k-1$.
 Since this is achieved by pair exchanges, the full symmetric group on these points is realized.